 Timeline: October 2019 – August 2020.

-- The draft will be submitted at month 28 to relevant stakeholders in collaboration with EBC, ECDA, EPF, EFNA and other relevant European organizations, following a policy dialogue.
+- The draft will be submitted at month 28 to the relevant stakeholders in collaboration with EBC, ECDA, EPF, EFNA and other relevant European organizations, following a policy dialogue.

 - D8.1 “Training tool for employers and the employment sector: CD and employment” (December 2019)

-- D8.2 “Toolkit for adaptation of the workplace to facilitate chronic disease prevention and management” (February 2020)
+- D8.2 “Toolkit for the adaptation of the workplace to facilitate chronic disease prevention and management” (February 2020)

 - MS36 Expert meeting for training development (March 2018)